BoltzExchange/boltz-backend/docs/api-v2.md

 ---
 description: >-
-  This page goes over the Boltz API v2
+  This page introduces Boltz API v2, the latest and recommended API for all integrations.
 ---

 # 🤖 REST API v2

-## REST endpoints
+## REST Endpoints

-The Swagger specifications of the Boltz REST API can be found [here](https://api.boltz.exchange/swagger).
+The Swagger specifications of the latest Boltz REST API can be found [here](https://api.boltz.exchange/swagger).

 ## WebSocket

-Instead of polling for Swap status updates, clients can subscribe to them with a Websocket.
+Instead of polling for swap status updates, clients can subscribe to updates with a WebSocket.
 The endpoints are available at:

-- Testnet: `wss://api.testnet.boltz.exchange/v2/ws`
+* Testnet: `wss://api.testnet.boltz.exchange/v2/ws`
-- Mainnet: `wss://api.boltz.exchange/v2/ws`
+* Mainnet: `wss://api.boltz.exchange/v2/ws`

-To subscribe to Swap status updates send a message below.
-`args` is a list of the Swap ids to subscribe to.
+To subscribe to swap status updates, send a message like below. `args` is a list of swap ids to subscribe to.

 ```json
 {